lantelyes/uploadr/README.md

-## Code Challenge
+## Uploadr

 This is a completed code challenge for Atrium LTS engineering

+## Features
+* Initial gate authentication
+* File upload and download
+* File search using name and contents
+* File type detection
+* File description save and edit
+* Scan for new files on startup

 ## Prerequisites

 * Python 2.7
 * Virtualenv
+* MongoDB running on system
 * Textract dependencies, please see https://textract.readthedocs.io/en/stable/installation.html

 ## Instructions

-In order to run Uploader, follow the following steps:
+In order to run Uploadr, follow the following steps:

 Clone the repository and enter the directory
 ```